 Nature-Based Homeschool Options

-Curriculum – There are beautiful curriculum options for secular nature-based homeschool curriculum.
+Curriculum – There are beautiful curriculum options for a secular nature-based homeschool curriculum.
 There are language arts, math, and of course, science curriculum options.

 Nature Study – a study of the objects of nature such as birds, flowers, minerals, and weather.